rushikeshk2012/My-TO-DO-s/README.md

-#This is To do list WEb Application
+#This is To do list Web Application